PurpleHurt/MyHangrybackend/README.md

 ### What we learned:
 - When working as a team, make sure to work in the latest version of the repository.
 - Connecting the Front-End with Back-End.
-- Some programs version number change so our code deprecated.
-The code superseded by newer code.
-Code was not inmediately removed because can cause a   regression in the application.
+- Some dependencies have different versions so our code deprecated.
+The code was superseded by the newer one.
+Code was not inmediately removed because this can cause a regression in the application.
 - Time frame, Install everything we want in short amount of time.

 ### Work In Progress
-- Calorie Counts
+- Calories Count
 - Serving Conversion (MyCookbook.io)
 - Add Difficulty Rating
-- inventory of ingredients in pantry
+- Inventory of ingredients in pantry
-- link to grocery store shopping cart for the missing ingredients
+- Link to grocery store shopping cart for the missing ingredients